gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 As an Administrator, you can verify that the user is a member of the group or project they're trying to have access to, and you can impersonate the user to retry the failing build in order to verify that everything is correct.

+## Build triggers

+[Build triggers][triggers] do not support the new permission model.
+They continue to use the old authentication mechanism where the CI build can access only its own sources.
+We plan to remove that limitation in one of the upcoming releases.

 ## Before GitLab 8.12